deib-polimi/DAG-ver/README.md

 ## DAG-ver

-This repository provides additional information to the paper *"Optimizing the Timed Analysis of ordered DAG-based computations"*.
+This repository provides additional information to the paper *"Using Formal Verification to Evaluate the Execution Time of Spark Applications"*.

 ### Dilworth's DAG Partitioning/labeling
 Implementation of DAG labeling with Dilworth's theorem and Bogart-Magagnosc's algorithm https://github.com/gioenn/dilworth-labeling

-The algorithm is integrated in the [D-VerT Tool](https://github.com/dice-project/DICE-Verification), which has been used to conduct the evaluation on the Apache Spark use case.
+The algorithm is integrated in the [D-VerT Tool](https://github.com/dice-project/DICE-Verification), which has been used to conduct the evaluation on the use cases.

 ### Evaluation